AntoninaNazarova/V-SYNTHES-v.-2.0/README.md

 # V-SYNTHES-2.-_CapSelect
-CapSelect Algorithm for V_SYNTHES 2.*
+CapSelect Algorithm for V_SYNTHES 2.0
   Overview
-    !CapSelect is a geometry-modular algorithm essential for automating the selection of productive MEL fragments in V_SYNTHES 2.*.
+CapSelect is a geometry-modular algorithm essential for automating the selection of productive MEL fragments in V_SYNTHES 2.*.
 It constructs a series of non-overlapping spheres, ensuring no overlap with the pocket or ligand, thereby predicting the potential location of a fully enumerated ligand upon docking.

   Key Outputs
   1. Spheres: Reports the number of possible non-overlapping spheres.